dracor-org/dracor-summit/cfp_corpora_conference.markdown

 * Encoding format (if not already TEI/XML)
 * 300–500 words on the status of the respective corpus project and the expected benefits of a conference contribution

-Information on where to submit your application will follow shortly.

 The round of corpus presentations will be followed by cross-corpora discussions about general workflows, alignment and other strategies to build and maintain a corpus in the DraCor ecosystem.

 Please send your abstract in PDF format to [info@dracor.org](mailto:info@dracor.org) by **6 May 2025**, stating "submission corpora conference" in the subject line.